pauliusbaltrusis/markdown-resume/index.md

 **Teaching and Supervision Skills**
 - Organization and leading of large-scale theoretical seminars and practical, hands-on instrument trainings at customer sites
-- Co-supervision of a Bioinformatics Ph.D. student Nanxing Liu (the Swedish University of Agricultural Sciences, 2024-now)
+- Co-supervision of a Bioinformatics Ph.D. student

 **Languages**
 - **Lithuanian** Native